TheSeekerGame/TheSeeker/README.md

 The source files are in `doc` in this repo, made using `mdbook`.

-For docs related to the Rust source code, see: https://theseeker.github.io/api/ !
+For docs related to the Rust source code, see: https://theseeker.github.io/api/theseeker/ !

 ## License

 Game code is under MIT/Apache-2.

-Assets are proprietary.
+Assets are proprietary, unless noted otherwise.

+Fonts are licensed under the SIL Open Font License.